sahib/brig/docs/introduction.rst

       SEfXUEVczh Dec 20 00:06:43 Added initial README.md (head)
       SEfXUEru1p Dec 20 00:06:43 initial commit (init)

 * ``brig tag``: Tag a commit with a user defined name.
 This is helpful for remembering special commits like »homework-finale«.
 * ``brig history``: Show the list of changes made to this file between commits.
   TODO: Describe the possible state changes.
   TODO: Include commits in output.

-* ``brig checkout``: Checkout the state of a specific commit.
-This works by simply setting the current commit (``STAGE``) to the contents of the the specified commit.
+* ``brig reset``: Checkout a whole commit or bring a single file or directory to the state of an old commit.
+In contrast to ``git``, checking out an old state works not by »jumpinp back«, but by setting the current commit (``STAGE``) to the contents of the old commit.
 It's a rather cheap operation therefore.
-* ``brig reset``: Bring back a single file.
-(TODO: Merge reset and checkout?)
 * ``brig diff / status``: Show the difference (i.e. what files were added/removed/moved/clashed)
 * ``brig become``: View the files of a person we synced with.